toshikurauchi/GazeKeyboard/QtKeyboard-EyeTribe/README.md

 ## Requirements

-To run this visualizer you will need to install the EyeTribe SDK and boost library (there are prebuilt binaries for Windows).
+To run this visualizer you will need to install the EyeTribe SDK and boost library (there are prebuilt binaries for Windows if your Qt is using a MS visual c++ compiler - if you are using MINGW you will have to build boost from source).

 ## Environment setup